 The CUA ordination program is much like that in any established denomination; education and ordination are handled separately.
-A traditional seminary degree, or at least a Christian Bachelor’s fulfills most of the educational requirements; and there are a couple Christian Universalist specific requirements as well.
+A traditional seminary degree, or at least a Christian Bachelor’s, from a generally recognized school, fulfills most of the educational requirements; and there are a couple Christian Universalist specific requirements as well.
 We also have our own full correspondence education, plus different accelerated programs–depending on your background & experience:

 - Correspondence Education: If traditional seminary isn’t a good option for you, we offer a far less-expensive, unaccredited, minister training program.
-It’s a series of correspondence courses, plus a local internship.
+It’s a series of correspondence courses, plus a Clinical Pastoral Education unit, or other local internship.
 The coursework is similar to a traditional Seminary Master’s, but less intensive.
 See our education page for more on that.